JvanKatwijk/eti-stuff/eti-cmdline/README.md

 0. `-P number`, where the number indicates the degree of parallellism in the processing of the subchannels
 1. `-D number`, where number indicates the number of seconds used to collect information on the ensemble.
 The default value is 10.
-In 9 out of 10 cases, if there is not an ensemble detected within 10 seconds, it will never be detected.
+   In 9 out of 10 cases, if no ensemble is detected within 10 seconds, there is none.

    Note that as soon as the software detects a DAB like signal, a message is printed (which can arrive as fast as in 1 or 2 seconds).
 2. `-d number`, where number indicates the number of seconds used to wait for time synchronization.
 If time synchronization cannot be achieved within the specified time (default 5 seconds) it is pretty unlikely that a DAB signal is in the selected channel.
 3. `-O filename`, for specifying the file onto which the ETI frames are written, "-O -" indicates that the output is to be written to stdout.
 Note that not specifying the "-O" option also causes the output to be written to stdout.

-4. `-R filename`, for dumping the input to a file as mentioned above.
-This option only makes sense when dumping is configures.
+4. `-R filename`, for dumping the raw input to a file as mentioned above.
+This option only makes sense when dumping is configured.

 For use with one of the physical devices, one may set the following parameters